hodyroff/scs-training/Virtualization/Support.md

 * When a created VM does not become accessible, this can be debugged in a number of ways
     - Most Linux images are configured to write the boot log to the serial console.
 This is captured by OpenStack and can be accessed via horizon or via `openstack console log show`
     - Most Linux and Windows images create output to a virtual VGA graphics card.
 This can be accessed via horizon or by pointing a web browser to the URL given by `openstack console url show`.
 Many images also allow input this way, so you could log in if local console logins are allowed.
-* If you have created your own image, you may be able to observe trouble from the bootloader to locate and load the operating system.
+* If you have created your own image, you may be able to observe trouble from the boot-loader to locate and load the operating system.
     - This does not typically happen on generic images provided by the provider
-* You may see trouble with your root filesystem which may have suffered corruption on a crash
+* You may see trouble with your root file-system which may have suffered corruption on a crash
-    - This can be recovered by attaching the volume to another VM and using filesystem recovery tools
+    - This can be recovered by attaching the volume to another VM and using file-system recovery tools
     - For local storage, you can boot with a rescue image (`openstack server rescue`)
 * Your volume may be read-only and reject WRITE requests
-    - This is due to locks held when ceph went down and needs support from the cloud provider; it is described above in the Maintenance section
+    - This is due to locks held when Caph went down and needs support from the cloud provider; it is described above in the Maintenance section
 * Your VM might have booted perfectly and you just fail to reach it via the network
     - Double check network settings:
         * Do you have a floating IP assigned or another VM attached to the same router to access it?